-Black-eyed peas are considered a good-luck food in the American deep south and are traditionally eaten on New Year’s Day, especially in this traditional dish.
+Here’s a vegan rendition of a classic southern dish known as Hoppin’ John, featuring black-eyed peas and rice, often served on New Year’s Day for good luck..
 Sometimes, a few coins are mixed in, and finding one in your helping brings good luck.
 Cooking up a big batch of Hoppin’ John seems like an appealing choice for New Year’s Day, though personally, I can pass on incorporating the metallic flavor of coins.
 Serve with coleslaw, garlicky greens, and cornbread.
 Adapted fromVegan Holiday Kitchen.

 - 1 cup raw brown rice, rinsed

 - 2 links Tofurky or Field Roast vegan sausages, cut into 1/2-inch slices,

 or 6 to 8 slices bacon-style tempeh strips, cut into small bits

 - 14- to 16-ounce can diced tomatoes, with liquid

 - 1 teaspoons dried basil

 - One 15-to 16-can black-eyed peas, drained and rinsed